AndrewClaes/SecretSanta/README.md

 # SecretSanta
 Very simple Python script to draw Secret Santa names for friends and family

-It prompts for the names, asks whether someone should not be combined with somebody elso and generates text files for each person containing the name the person should be buying a present for.
+It prompts for the names,
+asks whether someone should not be combined with somebody else and generates text files for each person containing the name the person should be buying a present for.
 This is saved in txt format in the SecretSanta folder.